BuckShlegeris/BuckShlegeris.github.io/_posts/2014-08-10-environmentalism.md

 I am not aware of any pro-environment action I can take which is worth my time.
 If you pay a little bit of attention to frugality, you’re already doing as much for the environment as I think it is sensible to do.

-If I were an environmentalist, I would try to reduce consumption, by promoting frugality or ideally reducing incomes.
-(Interesting side question: what’s the relationship between income inequality and consumption/environmental damage in a society?)
+If I were an environmentalist, I would try to reduce consumption, by promoting frugality or reducing incomes.
 I’d tell my friends to read [Mr Money Moustache](http://t.umblr.com/redirect?z=http%3A%2F%2Fwww.mrmoneymustache.com%2F&t=ZGZlZGIyZDRiYTYzMGViMjQ5MTdiY2UyZDk1OGNjODYwNDQ3NTJjZSxLZkRWdzF4MQ%3D%3D) and save more of their money.